rshrimp/MortgageBlockchainFabric/README.md

   * build chaincodes (compile before you deploy, this step is optional but is a must if you edit chaincodes and want to restart the network so as to make sure it does not fail to compile during deployment )

     `go get -u --tags nopkcs11 github.com/hyperledger/fabric/core/chaincode/shim`
+    `go build --tags nopkcs11 `

-* start network with start option, this script creates channels, join channels, instantiates and installs chaincode, populates ledger with initial entries (realestates on records, and realestates on books blockchains).
-I will also dump the entire ledgers at the end.
+* start network with start option `./scripts/start_network.sh`

+* `./scripts/setupNetwork.sh` this script creates channels, join channels, instantiates and installs chaincode, populates ledger with initial entries (realestates on records, and realestates on books blockchains).
+It will also dump the entire ledgers at the end.
-  `./scripts/start_network.sh`

- Let's check if we have correct entries in all the ledgers.
+ You can  check if we have correct entries in all the ledgers.
 Lending Ledger should be empty as we have not submitted any loan application.

 `
 Query Result: [{"Key":"11111", "Record":{"RealEstateID":"11111","Address":"10 High Strret, LA 75004 ","Value":1.1e+06,"Details":"6501 sq. ft 7 beds 2 baths blah blah","Owner":"Doug Gates",